-- Letters from all proposed partners confirming that they have agreed to be part of the consortium/alliance/partnership that will implement this project. - Evidence to support the choice of technology including: - o Detailed technical specifications and project schematics for the proposed plant. - Further evidence of pilots/previous plants. - A summary of the overall work plan including governance plan of any consortium - A detailed project budget for the grant funded activities (template provided) - A projected cash-flow model for the future commercial plant (template provided) - Details of match funding from project financiers (where relevant) - An outline project risk assessment (template provided) - A GHG emissions estimate for your project (template provided) with supporting evidence for assumptions used. - Relevant documents to demonstrate the project's current development status.
+- Letters from all proposed partners confirming that they have agreed to be part of the consortium/alliance/partnership that will implement this project. - Evidence to support the choice of technology including: - o Detailed technical specifications and project schematics for the proposed plant. - o Identified (potential) suppliers for each key technology component. - Evidence of lab testing, pilots and previous plants. - A summary of the overall work plan including governance plan of any consortium - A detailed project budget for the grant funded activities (template provided must be used) - A projected cash-flow model for the future commercial plant (template provided must be used) - Details of match funding from project financiers (where relevant) - An outline project risk assessment (template provided must be used) - A GHG emissions estimate for your project (template provided must be used) with supporting evidence for assumptions used. - Relevant documents to demonstrate the project's current development status.
 These may include financial agreements, planning permission, permits, fuel off-take agreements, feedstock supply agreements, engagement with key equipment suppliers and engineering contractors, process safety assessments etc. - Relevant documentation to enable the completion of due diligence on the applicant(s).

-All completed application forms and required attachments must be submitted electronically to AFF@ricardo.com by 16:00 BST on Wednesday 14 September 2022.
+All completed application forms and required attachments must be submitted electronically to AFF@ricardo.com by 16:00 BST on 7 June 2023.